eugene-kamenev/BagelUI-TeaCache/README.md

 Based on the original work by [Chaorui Deng* et al.](https://arxiv.org/abs/2505.14683)

+## Latest Update (June 03, 2025)

+This update adds support for dfloat11 compressed BAGEL models and enhances model management, flexibility and inference speed within the BagelUI:

+-   **DFloat11 Compressed Model Support:**
+    -   Integrated full support for loading and running DFloat11 compressed version of BAGEL model.
+-   **Dynamic Model Loading & Switching:**
+    -   Introduced new **⚙️ Models** tab, allowing dynamic loading and switching between different BAGEL model checkpoints and quantizations.
+-   **Inference Optimizations:**
+    -   Made modifications to reduce memory overhead and speed up operations by disabling gradient tracking.

+Special thanks to this repo for the original implementation of the DFloat11 model: https://github.com/LeanModels/Bagel-DFloat11/

 ## ✨ Added Features

 This fork builds upon the original BAGEL Gradio UI by adding the following functionalities: